How to Make a Work Schedule (+ Work Schedule Templates)

 Weekly Work Schedule Template

-The Weekly Work Schedule Template lets you schedule the employees’ work days and shifts on a weekly basis.
+The Weekly Work Schedule Template lets you schedule the employees’ work days and shifts weekly.

 Simply add the employee names and an “X” or a checkmark under each day they are scheduled to work.

-The Google Sheet and Excel versions of the template also calculate the daily statistics per employee, in terms of:
+The Google Sheets and Excel versions of the template also calculate the daily statistics per employee in terms of:

-• How many times individual employees have been scheduled to work per week
+• How many times individual employees have been scheduled to work per week, and

-Alternatively, you can print out the schedule and fill it out with a pen.
+Alternatively, you can print the schedule and fill it out with a pen.

 In case your employees work different split shifts, work overtime, or have specific requests regarding their schedules, you can clarify this below each employee row.

-This template is perfect if you prefer to schedule work days on a weekly basis, and/or pay your employees on a weekly basis.
+This template is perfect if you prefer to schedule work days weekly, and/or pay your employees every week.

 ⬇️ Download the classic Weekly Work Schedule Template in Excel